Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Multi-stream Interwoven CNNs

 \section{Multi-stream Interwoven CNNs}

-We design a deep neural network architecture, named Interwoven CNN (InterCNN) that uses multi-stream inputs (i.e., side video streams, side optical flows, front video streams, and front optical flows) to perform driver behavior recognition.
-We illustrate the overall architecture of our model in Fig.~\ref{fig:intercnn}.
-For completeness, we also show two simpler architectures, namely \emph{(i)} a plain CNN, which uses only the side video stream as input (see Fig.~\ref{fig:cnn}); and a \emph{(ii)} two-stream CNN (TS-CNN), which takes the side video stream and the side optical flow as input (see Fig.~\ref{fig:cnn_2s}).
-Both of these structures can be viewed as components of the InterCNN.
+We propose a deep neural network architecture specifically designed for classifying driver behavior in real-time, which we call Interwoven Deep Convolutional Neural Network (InterCNN).
+Our solution uses multi-stream inputs (i.e., side video streams, side optical flows, front video streams, and front optical flows) and merges via fusion layers abstract features extracted by different convolutional blocks.
+Overall this ensemble demonstrably improves model robustness.
+We illustrate the overall architecture of our model in Figure~\ref{fig:intercnn}.
+For completeness, we also show two simpler benchmark architectures, namely \textit{(i)} a plain CNN, which uses only the side video stream as input (see Figure~\ref{fig:cnn}) and \textit{(ii)} a two-stream CNN (TS-CNN), which takes the side video stream and the side optical flow as input (see Figure~\ref{fig:cnn_2s}).
+Both of these structures can also be viewed as components of the InterCNN.